kawine/color_analysis/README.md

 # Color Analysis

 This project is an analysis of color in 19th century literature, done in concert with the Literary Lab at Stanford University.
+Please contact Irena Yamboliev (firstname[at]stanford.edu) or Kawin Ethayarajh ([firstname][at]cs.toronto.edu) if you'd like to contribute.

 ### File List: